Plastic Pollution Hurts Wildlife

 Many of the more highly publicized examples of plastic pollution are from marine environments, which is unsurprising, as the Ocean covers 70% of the earth’s surface and is polluted with at least 8 million tons of plastic every year.

-Seabirds are some of the most affected animals by marine plastic pollution, and have received a lot of media attention in recent years because of it.
-It’s estimated that approximately one million seabirds die every year due to plastic related injuries or illnesses, with an even more shocking statistic estimating that 99% of seabirds will be ingesting plastic by 2050.
+Seabirds are some of the most affected animals by marine plastic pollution and have received a lot of media attention in recent years because of it.
+It’s estimated that approximately one million seabirds die every year due to plastic-related injuries or illnesses, with an even more shocking statistic estimating that 99% of seabirds will be ingesting plastic by 2050.

-Sea turtles are also incredibly vulnerable to mortality from plastic ingestion, with a study from 2018 finding that there is a 50% chance of mortality in turtles once they have ingested 14 pieces of plastic.
-That being said, plastic litter can vary in its size and form, so even one piece of plastic may prove fatal to an animal.
+Sea turtles are also incredibly vulnerable to mortality from plastic ingestion, with a study from 2018 found that there is a 50% chance of mortality in turtles once they have ingested 14 pieces of plastic.
+That being said, plastic litter can vary in size and form, so even one piece of plastic may prove fatal to an animal.

 Ghost Nets